iPhone Home Button Not Working

 7. Return to Home Not Working - you

 * IMPORTANT: Only the original iPad's home button is capable of using Touch Id function.
 Installing a new home button (included with some screens) will restore all standard functions, but NOT Touch Id fingerprint features.
 To get Touch Id, you will need to transfer home button from your original screen.

 If home button not working after repair or during use, try this to get it to work before you open device.
 Helps if home button is stuck, jammed, lagging or unresponsive or broken -

 How to fix a home button issue on an iPad >

-7. As an interim solution, you may be able to use AssistiveTouch -
+Note: As an interim solution, you may be able to use AssistiveTouch -

 iPad Mini Home Button Not Working

 If your home button will not click at all, remove the digitizer, and check for any debris near your home button.
-The iPad Mini home button does not any bracket mount to hold button in.
+The iPad Mini home button does not have any bracket mount to hold button in.
 All of the home button pressure comes from the metal housing frame of your device.
 If the glass digitizer is not flush after repair, the home button will not receive the pressure needed to make the button work.

 If you can hear a click, but you get no response from the device, double check the digitizer flex cable for any signs of nicks or crimps (excessive folding).
 The home button flex cable on an iPad Mini is part of the digitizer flex cable of this device.
 If either cable has been damaged, you will need to replace the iPad Mini digitizer before home button will work.